 6. Huawei Watch 2 – A Featured Pack GPS Watch

 This GPS watch runs with Android version 2.0.
-It has the sporty, rugged and chunky look.
-It comes with rubber straps and body is made up from metal.
+It has a sporty, rugged, and chunky look.
+It comes with rubber straps and the body is made up of metal.
 Straps are quickfit and can be changed with ease.
-It has just two buttons on sides and its bezel is unmovable.
+It has just two buttons on the sides and its bezel is unmovable.
 It’s very light and comfortable to wear although it looks bulky and heavy.

-The features which stand out for this GPS watch include built-in GPS and continuous heart rate monitor.
-This watch also has the sleep tracking feature.
-HUAWEI TruSleep keeps the track of light, deep sleep and rapid eye movement sleep.
+The features which stand out for this GPS watch include a built-in GPS and a continuous heart rate monitor.
+This watch also has a sleep tracking feature.
+HUAWEI TruSleep keeps the track of light, deep sleep, and rapid eye movement sleep.

 Another thing you need to know is that it has 4GB of internal storage allowing you to download a number watch, but another issue with this watch is its slow performance.
 Apps don’t really work as they should.
 They open up late and often get hanged.

-Coming to business end, battery life of this device is two days at max without sim card and just over one day with sim card.
-Cradle charger makes the charging difficult unnecessarily.
+Coming to the end, the battery life of this device is two days at max without a sim card and just over one day with a sim card.
+The Cradle charger makes the charging difficult unnecessarily.
 This watch works well even without the sim cards.
-It can perform all the 4G functions (calling, messaging, etc) while it’s connected to local Wi-Fi network.
+It can perform all the 4G functions (calling, messaging, etc) while it’s connected to a local Wi-Fi network.

 7. SUUNTO Spartan Ultra HR – Scratch-Less

-This watch has battery time of 26 hours in lower power and 16-17 hours in GPS mode.
+This watch has a battery time of 26 hours in lower power and 16-17 hours in GPS mode.
 It comes in two models, with or without titanium in the bezel.
-It has sapphire crystal display making it scratchless.
-The design is simple with immoveable bezel and rubber straps.
+It has a sapphire crystal display making it scratchless.
+The design is simple with an immovable bezel and rubber straps.

 Talking more about its design, the body of the device is thick and looks just fine.
-It has three buttons on the side which can be used to operate the handheld device and touchscreen is also available for the user compliance.
+It has three buttons on the side that can be used to operate the handheld device and a touchscreen is also available for user compliance.

-Another greater feature about this watch is that it’s compatible with many smartphones and thus can sync your activities, organize on the go, calls, messages, notification and other features of the phone can be accessed through this watch.
-This watch is water resistant down to 100 meters.
+Another greater feature about this watch is that it’s compatible with many smartphones and thus can sync your activities, organize on the go, calls, messages, notifications and other features of the phone can be accessed through this watch.
+This watch is water-resistant down to 100 meters.

 8. Garmin Forerunner 15 – Battery is enough to last you a while